-3. The Parties recognize the importance of providing opportunities for covered procurement to be undertaken through electronic means, including for the publication of procurement information, notices, and tender documentation, for the receipt of tenders, and, generally, for the full cycle of procure to pay.

-4. When conducting covered procurement by electronic means, a procuring entity shall:

-(a) ensure that the procurement is conducted using information technology systems and software, including those related to authentication and encryption of information, that are generally available and interoperable with other generally available information technology systems and software; and documenting the time of receipt and by preventing inappropriate access.
+- 3. The Parties recognize the importance of providing opportunities for covered procurement to be undertaken through electronic means, including for the publication of procurement information, notices, and tender documentation, for the receipt of tenders, and, generally, for the full cycle of procure to pay. - 4.
+When conducting covered procurement by electronic means, a procuring entity shall: - (a) ensure that the procurement is conducted using information technology systems and software, including those related to authentication and encryption of information, that are generally available and interoperable with other generally available information technology systems and software; and - (b) establish and maintain mechanisms that ensure the integrity of requests for participation and tenders, including by documenting the time of receipt and by preventing inappropriate access.